jameslawler/notes/docs/portuguese/verbs/todo/olhar.md

 1. Getting attention:

    - Portuguese: Chamar a atenção - ex: Olha!
+O que achas do meu novo corte de cabelo?
    - English: Get attention - e.g: Look!
+What do you think of my  new hair cut?

 2. Observing or Watching:

-   - Portuguese: Observar ou assistir - ex: Eu olhei as estrelas no céu durante a noite.
+   - Portuguese: Observar ou assistir - ex: Eu olhei para as estrelas no céu durante a noite.
    - English: Observe or watch - e.g: I looked at the stars in the sky during the night.

 ## Exercises